Who is responsible for the evaluation and monitoring of vaccines (vaccine safety)?

 In individual cases, even very rare vaccination complications can last a long time, possibly years.
 However, this is the absolute exception.
 An example of such an extremely rare side effect with a long-term effect is the very rare occurrence of narcolepsy after vaccination against swine flu in 2009/2010 and is an absolute exception.
 Here, too, the first indications of this vaccination complication occurred only a few months after the start of the vaccinations.

 Concerned citizens understand long-term consequences - often also called late effects - to mean side effects that occur only after a delay of many months or years after vaccination.
 These concerns are unjustified.
 We are not aware of such very late-onset side effects of vaccines.

-How high is the risk of mRNA vaccines becoming integrated into the genome?
+What is the risk of mRNA vaccines integrating into the genome?

 Why do the mRNA vaccines authorised contain lipid nanoparticles?

 The currently authorised COVID-19 mRNA vaccines – Comirnaty and COVID-19 Vaccine Moderna – contain lipid particles in which the mRNA is encapsulated.
 On account of their size (< 100 nm), they are also referred to as lipid nanoparticles (LNPs).
 When using the term “particle”, however, it should be noted that these are not non-degradable solid particles (metals, plastics etc.), but rather fat globules that, like biological cell membranes, are made up of a phospholipid layer.
 They act as carriers and protect the otherwise unstable mRNA.
 Above all, however, they ensure that the mRNA is absorbed into the cells after vaccination (especially around the injection site) and is then released within the cell where the mRNA is to be transcribed.

 What do we know about the safety of lipid nanoparticles in mRNA vaccines?